Leadership and Cultural Immersion Gap Program

 You are not required to have experience backpacking or kayaking before you join us.
 We would love to teach you!
 Each semester is a mix of students with varying experience levels in the outdoors which promotes peer leadership and collaboration.
 There is no shortage of opportunities to push yourself and explore one of the most beautiful adventure destinations in the world!

 The program will be split between front-country and back-country environments.
 While in the front-country, gap students will have the opportunity to stay at our very own Base Patagonia, selected homestays, hostels and front-country campsites.
-In the backcountry, our students camp along sandy beaches, beautiful forests, alpine meadows, and ranches.
+In the backcountry, our students camp on riverside beaches, beautiful forests, alpine meadows, and ranches.
 Imagine falling asleep under the southern sky, after paddling on a crystal clear Patagonian stream!

 A gap program with Alzar Gap is packed with memorable experiences.
-Here is a basic overview of what your adventure might look like.
+Here is a general overview of what your adventure might look like.
+Click on each location to find out more.

 Please note that although our itineraries are powerful and well-thought-out, they are subject to change.